saltyrtc/saltyrtc-meta/Protocol.md

 A peer that wants to send a signalling message needs to go through the process of creating the *nonce* part of the message first.

-In case this is the first message sent on a newly established client-to-server connection, a random cryptographically secure cookie MUST be generated.
-In case the other peer has already sent a message, this cookie MUST be different to the cookie the other peer has used in its first message.
+If the server announced a new initiator or responder with the same address as a previous client OR this is the first message to the destination peer in general:

+* A server SHALL generate a new cryptographically secure random cookie to be used for the client until the connection has been severed.
+* A client SHALL also generate a new cryptographically secure random cookie to be used for the other peer which is valid for servers until the connection has been closed.
+For other clients, this cookie is valid until the server announces a new initiator or responder with the same address or until the connection to the server has been closed.

+The cookie SHALL be set to the previously generated cookie.

 Set the source address: